chickenjohn/Hoshi4-Assistant/README.md

 # Hoshi4 Assistant

-A toy python project mimicing the behavior of a simple voice assistant
+A toy python project mimicing the behavior of a simple voice assistant.

 This project is for celebrating Hoshi4, a Bilibili uploader's birthday in 2021.